 If you believe that errors in the birthing process, inadequate care from your health care provider or other medical malpractice caused your child to develop cerebral palsy, it is important to get legal help.

-Lynch Law Firm’s dedicated New Jersey personal injury lawyers will provide you with a free, no obligation consultation to help you determine if you may be entitled to compensation for your child’s medical condition.
+Lynch Law Firm, PC’s dedicated New Jersey personal injury lawyers will provide you with a free, no obligation consultation to help you determine if you may be entitled to compensation for your child’s medical condition.

 We work on a contingency fee basis, so there are no upfront fees.
 This means we only require payment for our services if we help you reach a fair outcome for your claim.